aayuxh-vim/Mewtion/README.md

 You can contribute by:

-- Adding support for new sensor sources
+* Adding support for new sensor sources
-- Improving sensor processing
+* Improving sensor processing
-- Optimizing the particle physics engine
+* Optimizing the particle physics engine
-- Developing the Android or future iOS companion apps
+* Developing the Android or future iOS companion apps
-- Adding configuration options
+* Adding configuration options
-- Fixing bugs
+* Fixing bugs
-- Improving documentation
+* Improving documentation

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.